top of page

 • Colorful, tasty garnishes (fruity finger foods)

-• This bar has so many amazing combinations and options.
+• This bar has so many unique combinations and options.
 You will have endless fun building your drink.

 For the juice, I set out OJ and Bloody Orange Juice (Tart-tasting drinks like OJ will balance the Prosecco’s sweeter, boozy, bubbly taste.